-- > Submission to such conduct is made either explicitly or implicitly a condition of an individual's academic success. - > Submission to or rejection of such conduct is used as the basis for academic decisions affecting an individual. - > Such conduct interferes with an individual's academic performance or creates a hostile academic environment.
+- 1. Submission to such conduct is made either explicitly or implicitly a condition of an individual's academic success. - 2.
+Submission to or rejection of such conduct is used as the basis for academic decisions affecting an individual. - 3.
+Such conduct interferes with an individual's academic performance or creates a hostile academic environment.

 Any student who believes that he or she has been sexually harassed or discriminated against by a mentor or University staff member should file a complaint with the University's Title IX Coordinator and Equity/Diversity Office Heather Brooks, hbrooks@tesu.edu.
-If a student believes that another student has harassed or discriminated against him or her, the student should file a complaint with the Office of the Associate Vice President and Dean of Learner Services at (609) 984-1141, ext.
+If a student believes that another student has harassed or discriminated against him or her, the student should file a complaint with the Office of the University Registrar at (609) 984-1180, ext.
 3090, or escheff@tesu.edu.
 Students are encouraged to make timely reports so that a satisfactory resolution is more likely.